-DB2 selected interview questions given in sequence so that any new developer can start refresh quickly.
+DB2 selected interview questions given in sequence so that any new developer can start to refresh quickly.

 Here are the tough DB2 interview questions asked in many companies.